mars0i/pasta/README.md

 MASON agent-based modeling Java library.
 My intention is that you can use this software with [MASON](http://cs.gmu.edu/~eclab/projects/mason/) if you want to have a GUI, but that it's also possible to run it without MASON.
-This means you don't have a GUI, but you'll be able to inspect the data, write it out, and plot it with Incanter.
+Either way, it's possible to run it in a Clojure REPL, which allows you to inspect data, write it out, plot with Incanter, etc. without first writing and compiling custom data examination functions in your source files.

 ## Setup